fanerotim/BookHub/README.md

 ## Key functionalities

-- It is a CRUD application which allows users to register and create their own accounts
+- It is a CRUD application which allows users to register and create their own accounts.
+Upon successful registration the users receive an email to confirm their registration.
 - Once users sign up, they can add, delete and edit their own books
 - Registered users have access to their Profile page where they can see the books they added and liked (if any)
 - Registered users also have the option to delete their account if they decide to.
 This will delete all of the books they added to the website